rur/good/README.md

 Re-generate the routing code for the portal settings page based on the `./portal/settings/routemap.toml` file.

-## Folder Structure

-### Routemap TOML

-Routing is b

-## Intro
+### Intro

-#### 1. Generate obvious, grok-able code
+#### 1. Generate clear, grok-able code

 The output is mostly vanilla Golang and HTML.
-We embrace a little redundancy so that the code will be more static, easier to customize and more obvious.
-This works well with the Golang tooling, which makes refactoring a cinch.
+We embrace a little redundancy so that the code will be more static and so easier to customize.
+This works very well with the Golang tooling, making refactoring a cinch.

-#### 2. Only Basic Dependencies
+#### 2. Basic Dependencies

-It is simpler to add the libraries you need, if there are fewer there to begin with.
-We use a library for managing handlers ([treetop](https://github.com/rur/treetop)), and the go standard library for the rest.
+We take full advantage of the standard _html/template_ and _net/http_ libraries to avoid many dependencies.
+The scaffold code is clearly commented to make it easy for you to integrate the dependencies you wish to use in your project.

 #### 3. Binary Embedded